Member Stories

 Casa Gatos Gardens

-David Zucker and Dan Freeman bought a home in Akumal Norte thirteen 2years ago now called Casa Gatos.
+David Zucker and Dan Freeman bought a home in Akumal Norte thirteen years ago now called Casa Gatos.
 The property has a beautiful vine covered Mayan stone wall enclosing a grand plaza with a cascading water fountain filled with talavera fish.
 At the time of purchase, the garden had a wonderful skeleton of palm trees, banana trees and velvety grass lawns.
 Over the years they have added planting beds colorful talavera pots

 They consider themselves amateur gardener with lots of luck.
-From seeds they have been successful at growing mature plants such as: amaryllis lilies, date 1palm trees, mango trees, maney trees and varieties of flowers.
+From seeds they have been successful at growing mature plants such as: amaryllis lilies, date palm trees, mango trees, maney trees and varieties of flowers.
 They have also grown pineapples, papayas, coconuts and bananas

 They were instrumental in helping establish the Mayan Garden Club along with Marguerite in Feb of 2015.